Code of Conduct

 The Office of Spiritual Life fosters an environment of religious and spiritual pluralism and interfaith cooperation.
 The University seeks to encourage an atmosphere in which people of different races, ethnicities, and faith traditions live respectfully with and learn from one another.

-All student religious groups and organizations, wishing to be active on the Simmons University campus are required to either gain approval by the Director of Spiritual Life (in the case of small groups) or be registered with the Office of Student Leadership and Activities.
+All student religious groups and organizations, wishing to be active on the Simmons University campus are required to either gain approval by the Director of Spiritual Life (in the case of small groups) or be registered with the Center for Leadership and Engagement.
 As with all student organizations, religious groups or organizations wishing to be active on campus must have a faculty adviser and go through the student organization approval process.

-Applications for registration are available in the Office of Student Leadership and Activities in the Management and Academic Building, Room C-130 and are approved by the Student Government Association in concert with the Office of the Dean for Student Life.
+Applications for registration are available in the Center for Leadership and Engagement in the Management and Academic Building, Room C-130 and are approved by the Student Government Association in concert with the Office of the Dean for Student Life.